daniltrunin/daniltrunin/README.md

 Fullstack JavaScript Developer from Orenburg, Russia
+Over 1 year of experience as a software engineer in the iGaming industry.
 Looking for opportunities as a Frontend Software Developer
 Skilled in **React, JavaScript, Express and modern web technologies**